 Ravinia Business District Streetscape Improvement Project

-The Ravinia Business District is home to new street lights and benches as part of a streetscape project funded through the Ravinia TIF District.
+The Ravinia Business District is home to new street lights and benches as part of a streetscape project funded through the Ravinia Special Service Area 17.
 The Street Lighting Plan is designed to provide even lighting throughout the corridor and comply with the City’s recent right-of-way lighting standards as well as dark skies policies.

 The location of the benches was determined based on the recommendation of the City’s project consultant.
 The primary consideration to face the benches toward the buildings and not the street is for public safety purposes.
 Placing the benches with their backs toward the traffic on the street will discourage individuals from moving from the bench into traffic, which is a safety concern.
 The bench orientation is also intended to accommodate interaction among people visiting businesses and pedestrians on the sidewalk.
-To prevent the spread of COVID-19, please maintain a distance of six feet from others while enjoying the City's outdoor spaces.
 Learn more about the Ravinia Business District streetscape project

 Special Service Area 17